 Although the High Sierra is a very remote area, there are several places to eat fresh meals.
 By making use of those places, I can carry less weight on my back.
 As you can see below, I’ve factored those places into my meal planning.
 I should add that I’ll be carrying one extra dinner the entire trip in case something unexpected comes up or I’m simply famished after an unusually long day.
 I also have a habit of getting sick of some snacks on trips, so I usually have several of those tucked away as well.

 This table represents the food I will start with in my bear canister.
-I will mail my entire pack, including this food, to San Francisco and pick it up the day I arrive.
-I’m planning to eat breakfast at the Tuolumne Meadows restaurant on my first day, but I’ll still be on eastern time and might be rearing to go well before it opens.
+I will mail my entire pack, including this food, to the post office at Tuolumne Meadows and pick it up the day I pick up my permit.
+I’m tentatively planning to eat breakfast at the Tuolumne Meadows restaurant on my first day, but I’ll still be on eastern time and might be rearing to go well before it opens.

 Rotating your device to landscape view will help to render the tables properly on mobile.
 You can also scroll left/right through the tables.